-A UK-registered charity, Bethnal Green’s London Buddhist Centre at number 51 Roman Road has long been a place to dip out of the city and into a space of connectedness and calm.
-Located in a Victorian Grade II listed former fire station, this Roman Road institution has been welcoming Londoners to OMMMM in its expert-led meditation, yoga and mindfulness classes since it was founded in 1978.
+Located in a Victorian Grade II listed former fire station, this Roman Road institution has been welcoming Londoners to OMMMM in its expert-led meditation, yoga and mindfulness classes since it was founded in the 1970s.

 Outreach work at the London Buddhist Centre also includes entire programmes focusing on meditation and mindfulness to promote health and wellbeing in local businesses, schools and the local community.
-While the Breathing Space faction focuses on eight week courses led at the Buddhist Centre with a focus on combating stress, anxiety, depression and addiction through the mode of mindfulness and meditation.
+The Breathing Space project consists of eight week courses led at the Buddhist Centre with a focus on combating stress, anxiety, depression and addiction through the mode of mindfulness and meditation.

 London Buddhist Centre Suffolk Retreat